If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 CAUSES & RISK FACTORS

-Anyone who can get pregnant can have an ectopic pregnancy, but you are more likely to have an ectopic pregnancy if:
+Any pregnancy can be an ectopic pregnancy, but you are more likely to have one if:

 - You are older than 35 years of age